-The Open University’s Laboratory Science Degree Apprenticeship programme provides apprentices with both broad scientific knowledge and understanding and the higher-level skills required to develop a fully competent laboratory scientist in a specialist discipline, including Chemical Sciences, Life Sciences and Health Sciences.
+The Open University’s Laboratory Science Degree Apprenticeship programme will provide apprentices with both broad scientific knowledge and understanding and the higher-level skills required to develop a fully competent laboratory scientist in a specialist discipline, including Chemical Sciences, Life Sciences and Health Sciences.

 Successful apprentices will be able to deliver scientific value to an organisation as well as analyse, interpret and evaluate relevant scientific information, concepts and ideas, utilising these skills to develop subsequent experiments or investigations and propose solutions to problems.

 The Laboratory Science Degree Apprenticeship is a work-based higher education programme that integrates academic and work-based learning in a way that can be delivered flexibly around the demands of your workplace.
 Upon successful completion of the programme, apprentices will reach the required standards to be recognised by the relevant professional bodies at Registered Scientist (RSci) level.

 The programme is suitable for employees across a multitude of roles within laboratory science due to the disciplines that the apprentice can specialise in.
 The programme can also be used to support recruitment of new apprentices to your organisation.

 We have no formal academic entry requirements for the programme, although the employer may choose to have its own selection criteria.
 Typically potential candidates will have: